mmarkvillanueva/risk-management2/README.md

 ## Summary
-1. Created schema.cds for the data definition
+0. Added criticality in Risks entity in schema.cds

+1. Generate UI via "Fiori Open Application Generator" from command pallete.
     a.
-Notice the Association keywords
+Notice the services.cds file generated under the app folder.
     b.
-Notice the managed keyboard which automatically adds the createdAt and modifiedAt fields

-2. Created risk-service.cds for the service definition
-    a.
-Notice the hasDraftEntity property due to the @odata.draft.enabled

-3. Provide mock data
-    a.
-Notice the miti_id column (because of the association)
+Notice the annotations.cds file generated under the app/risks folder.

+2. Create common.cds in app folder for common annotations.
+(To avoid redundancy).
+Reference this new annotation file to the services.cds file.

+3. Update annotation.cds for the list report UI annotations.